chelseafranz/surf-and-paddle/README.md

 <h1>Surf & Paddle Project</h1>
-Recreated a a web page--pixel perfect--based on a pdf.
+Recreated a web page--pixel perfect--based on a pdf.